openshift/aws-load-balancer-operator/docs/prerequisites.md

 ### For non-STS clusters

-1. Additional credentials are needed for the operator to be successfully installed.
+1. Additional AWS credentials are needed for the operator to be successfully installed.
 This is needed to interact with subnets and VPCs.
 2. Create AWS credentials profile for the operator